Ildemaro Vargas Player Props: Nationals vs. Rays

-After going 0-for-3 in his most recent game, Ildemaro Vargas and the Washington Nationals take on the Tampa Bay Rays (who will hand the ball to Drew Rasmussen) at 7:05 PM ET on Monday.
+On Wednesday, Ildemaro Vargas (coming off going 1-for-3) and the Washington Nationals play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 1:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Braves.
+In his most recent game he had a one-hit showing (1-for-3) against the Rays.

 Ildemaro Vargas Game Info & Props vs. the Rays